 Unfortunately, the crystal ball is becoming extremely fuzzy again.
 Inflation is at a 40-year high, and the Federal Reserve has instituted rate hikes to slow down the economy.
 The impacts of rate hikes and a slowing economy can be staggering to the construction industry.
 Rate hikes typically increase the cost of construction materials as manufacturers and suppliers are forced to trickle down their financing costs.
 Moreover, due to the increased cost of money, project starts may begin to slip, lowering the opportunity for projects and forcing firms into bidding wars.
 This is unfortunate for an industry that suffers from a fractured supply chain.
 We will keep our fingers crossed for a rapid economic recovery and a return to happier days.

-Established in 1998, CapitalPlus Financial Services is a leading provider of accounts receivable financing and materials financing for construction companies, general contractors, subcontractors, and disaster recovery providers of all sizes and types.
+Established in 1998, CapitalPlus Financial Services is a leading provider of accounts receivable financing and materials purchasing for construction companies, general contractors, subcontractors, and disaster recovery providers of all sizes and types.
 With decades of industry experience, our expert team understands the challenges our customers face within the industry and strives to provide quick, flexible working capital solutions for construction companies in all trades.
 Learn more by contacting us or calling 865-670-2345

 Back to blog